 Whilst this ancient local has been lost, today there is a Bancroft in Milton Keynes, Buckinghamshire but this is a recent residential district.

 Important Dates for the Ankcroft family

 This web page shows only a small excerpt of our Ankcroft research.
-Another 75 words (5 lines of text) covering the years 1600, 1544, 1610, 1604, 1596, 1658, 1613 and 1696 are included under the topic Early Ankcroft History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1449, 1545, 1620, 1595, 1570, 1603, 1669, 1764, 1600, 1544, 1610, 1604, 1596, 1658, 1613, 1696, 1548, 1574, 1640 and 1574 are included under the topic Early Ankcroft History in all our PDF Extended History products and printed products wherever possible.

 Ankcroft Spelling Variations

 Ankcroft has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Bancroft, Bancrofte, Bamcroft and others.

 Early Notables of the Ankcroft family (pre 1700)

-Distinguished members of the family include Richard Bancroft (1544-1610), Archbishop of Canterbury in 1604, supervised the production of the authorized version of the Bible; Thomas Bancroft (ca. 1596-1658), a minor 17th-century...
-Another 30 words (2 lines of text) are included under the topic Early Ankcroft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Ankcroft Notables in all our PDF Extended History products and printed products wherever possible.